 At the first meeting, normally held on the Thursday prior to the MPC decision, members discuss their views on how to interpret the most recent economic data.
 At the MPC's second meeting - the first of the two policy meetings, normally held the following Monday - MPC members debate what the appropriate stance of the policy should be.

 The MPC's final meeting - its second policy meeting - is normally held on the Wednesday.
 Following further discussion on the appropriate stance of monetary policy, the Governor puts to the meeting the policy which he believes will command a majority and members of the MPC vote.
 Any member in a minority is asked to say what level of interest rates he or she would have preferred.
 The decision is published at 12 noon on the Thursday.

 The MPC is committed to the greatest possible degree of transparency around its decision-making.
 The minutes of the MPC meetings are published simultaneously with the interest rate decision.
 They also record the votes of the individual members of the Committee.
 The minutes give a full account of the policy discussion, including differences of view.

-In addition to the monthly MPC minutes, the Bank publishes its Inflation Report every quarter.
+In addition to the MPC minutes, the Bank publishes its Inflation Report every quarter.
 This report gives an analysis of the UK economy and the factors influencing policy decisions.
 The Inflation Report also includes the MPC's latest forecasts for inflation and output growth.